ha-y0ung-kim/Awesome-Agents-for-Medicine/README.md

 </div>

-A curated list of awesome AI agents and autonomous systems for medical applications, including research papers, tools, and resources.
+A comprehensive repository of state-of-the-art AI agents and autonomous systems tailored for medical applications.
+This collection encompasses cutting-edge research papers, advanced tools, and valuable resources, aiming to foster innovation and interdisciplinary collaboration in the field of AI-driven medicine.

 ## 🩺 Paper lists for AI Agents for Medicine